MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/general-mailbox-access-error-occurred-while-receiving-email-through-mailbox-error.md

 ## Symptoms

-The following error occurs in the [Alerts](/power-platform/admin/monitor-email-processing-errors#view-alerts) section in a Dynamics 365 mailbox record:
+The following error is logged in the [Alerts](/power-platform/admin/monitor-email-processing-errors#view-alerts) section in a Dynamics 365 mailbox record:

 > A general mailbox access error occurred while receiving email through the mailbox \<mailbox name>.
 The owner of the associated email server profile Microsoft Exchange Online has been notified.
 The system will try to receive email again later.
 > **Email Server Error Code:** Exchange server returned ErrorMailboxStoreUnavailable exception.